wasi226/sproject02/README.md

-# sproject02 these project contain only single page in this applied concept of tailwindcss anh basic HTML
+# sproject02 these project contain only single page in this applied concept of tailwindcss and basic HTML